bologer/anycomment.io/readme.txt

 **Enhancements:**

 * Same style for name when user does not have website or social available
-* JavaScript bundle is now having async to speed-up loading of comments, #256
+* JavaScript bundle is now having async to speed-up loading of comments, #256 (credits @mihdan)

 **Fixes:**